MahmoudElshahatt/BookShelf/README.md

 * MVVM architecture: Well-structured and maintainable codebase.
 * Splash Screen: Create an engaging and visually appealing launch experience using the Splash Screen API.
 * Glide: Effortlessly load and display book cover images with optimized caching and memory management.

+## Installation

+To experience the magic of Book Shelf, follow these steps:

+1. Clone the repository: git clone https://github.com/your-username/book-shelf.git
+2. Open the project in Android Studio.
+3. Build and run the app on your Android device or emulator.